 Only One Impediment To Seamless Connectivity and Access to Information.

 Cell phone penetration has been steadily increasing due to lower cost, thanks to competition among mobile service providers.
 Convenience of wireless connectivity has therefore been appreciated by many as a good proposition.
 However, the problem that arises with cell phones is that oftentimes we experience poor reception, resulting in dropped calls.
 The frustrating phrases, "Are you there?" and "Can you hear me?" are very real in many people's lives.
 Fortunately, there's a very simple solution!
 Cell phone signal boosters, amplifiers, extenders, or repeaters.
-These mean the same, meaning that they are synonyms of a product that improves wireless reception indoors and in vehicles.
+The wide variety of synonyms of signal booster include signal amplifier, repeater and coverage range extender.
+These basically mean the same, meaning that they are synonyms of a product that improves wireless reception indoors and in vehicles.
 Using a cell phone signal booster can often eliminate, or certainly help, when mobile phone users are experiencing painfully slow 4G LTE data speeds and dropped phone calls.

 Why Do Some Cell Phone Users Experience Poor Signal and Dropped Calls?